LoganRickert/CPP-Manager/README.md

         └── Main.cpp
 ```

-On running the command, cpp-run will git add src/$namespace and commit with
+On running the command, cpp-man will git add src/$namespace and commit with
 the following: 'Added '$namespace' namespace and initial Main.cpp.'.

 ## Libraries